iurjoh/Tic-tac-toe/README.md

 ### Restart Button

-At the end of each game, on the screen that shows the end game message, the player will be presented with a restart button that will reset the board, erasing all the icons that filled the cells, restarting the tie and victory conditions in a brand new match using the game mode the player had chosen for the previous match.
+At the end of each game, on the screen that shows the end game message, the player will be presented with a restart button that will reset the board, erasing all the icons that filled the cells, restarting the tie and victory conditions in a brand new match.

 ![Restart Button](./assets/images/restart-button.jpg)

 ## Features to increment
+- Add a vs. CPU mode to play against the computer.
 - Add more competitiveness to the game with an accumulative score display that will be updated at each end of the match.
 - Add a mode with a countdown timer for each player's move, where if the time runs out, the player will lose his turn or have his move made by the computer.
 - Add a stopwatch to show the elapsed time in each match.